 Think about one thing you do each week that has just ‘always been done that way.’
 Challenge yourself to think of a new way to approach it.
 Maybe the meeting can be accomplished in 20 minutes instead of 60.
-Maybe a time-consuming process isn’t relevant anymore and should be tweaked or eliminated.
+Perhaps a time-consuming process isn’t relevant anymore and should be tweaked or eliminated.
 Maybe a new technology can help you do something more efficiently.
 This week, really challenge yourself to evolve forward.

 We know you want to learn more.
 Here are some of our favorite additional resources:

 - If you’re changing careers: 12 Companies that Let You Work Remotely